Categories

 Joe Torre is gone.

 Some of the band-wagon fans will look at Torre and point the blame for the Yankees’ failures in recent years.
-But what they fail to remember is that in 12 years, Joe brought us to the postseason 12 times.
+But they fail to remember that in 12 years, Joe brought us to the postseason 12 times.

 Before Joe, the Yankees hadn’t won the series since 1978 or even been there since 1982.
 The problem is in perception.
 Joe is the best manager in the game today; I firmly believe this.